MDSLab/s4t-iotronic-standalone/doc/ubuntu1604.md

-#Ubuntu 16.04 Stack4Things IoTronic (standalone) installation guide.
+#Stack4Things IoTronic (standalone version) installation guide for Ubuntu 16.04.

 We tested this procedure on a Kubuntu 16.04.
 Everything needs to be run as root.